jartis/songler/README.md

 1. Due to the latency of streaming, is websocket-style speed of connection necessary?
 Would a 30s/1m poll be enough to handle things?
 Note that this would ABSOLUTELY require an event queue of some kind, but websocket communication "might not".
 1. What do we do to build the initial wheel?
 How parameterizable should that be?
 Is the wheel completely optional for the complete overlay? (ie., use the queue(s) without a wheel)
 1. What's the structure for authorization and the assorted streamer/viewer pages?
 What auth mechanism do I want to use?

+## Notes

+* I'm currently using UID 1 in my local DB for testing, and UID 2 for my actual tracking